 In addition to Bob, her husband and best friend for over 52 years, Ardella was preceded in death by 2 precious children, a baby girl who died in 1955, and a son, Brent, who died at the age of 7 in April of 1967; a beloved grandson, Thomas Robert Jorgenson, in 2002; a beloved great-granddaughter, Anna Hofmann, in 2006; a grandson-in-law, Ali Jaffery, in 2017; her parents, George and Minnie Hodgson; an infant brother, Alfred Edwin; brother-in-law, Vernon Bratvold; and from Bob’s family: parents-in-law, Isaac and Bella Jorgenson; and his siblings and spouses: Mildred and Merrill Strobl, Aldoris and Marvin Reitmeier, Raymond and Mary Jorgenson, Wallace and Betty Jorgenson, and Sheldon Jorgenson.
 May God richly bless the memory of Ardella Mae Jorgenson.

-A private graveside ceremony for immediate and extended family will be held for Ardella on June 12, 2021 in the Fisher Lutheran Cemetery with The Rev. Karen Young Trenne, officiating.
-The service will be live-streamed and that information will be released a week before it is scheduled.
+A private graveside ceremony for immediate and extended family will be held for Ardella on June 12, 2021 at 1:00 p.m. in the Fisher Lutheran Cemetery with The Rev. Karen Young Trenne, officiating.
+The service will be live-streamed by logging on to www.stenshoelhouske.com, 5 minutes before the start of the service, going to the bottom of Ardella's obituary page, and clicking on the prompt to view.
+Additionally the service will remain to view as a recording for the 12 months.
 The Family would like to express their sincere thanks for your prayers and very kind expressions of sympathy.

 Online registry and messages of condolence may be given at www.stenshoelhouske.com